silvacms/documentation/source/silva/buildout.rst

 .. glossary::

   *Paster*
-     Paster is a multi-purpose tool.
-One of those use is to create a project skeleton out of a configurable template.
-Basically It helps you to get started by creating all the boilerplate requirement for your project.
+     `Paster`_ is a multi-purpose tool.
+One use is to create a project skeleton out of a configurable template.
+Paster helps you to get started by creating all the boilerplate requirements for your project.

   *ZopeSkel*
-     `ZopeSkel`_ is a set of templates for Paster which are Python, Zope, Plone and Silva related.
+     `ZopeSkel`_ is a set of templates for `Paster`_ which are Python, Zope, Plone and Silva related.

 .. _installing-paster:

 Installing Paster and ZopeSkel
 ``````````````````````````````

-You need to install Python Setuptools which is needed to install
+First install Python Setuptools which is needed to install
 `ZopeSkel`_.
-On UNIX systems, this can be installed by your OS package
+On UNIX systems, this can be installed through your OS
-manager, for example on Ubuntu / Debian systems, run:
+package manager, for example on Ubuntu / Debian systems, run:

 .. code-block:: sh